vdudhaiy/vip-application-test/README.md

 ```
 git clone https://github.com/vdudhaiy/vip-application-test.git
 ```
+2. Configure environment variables (see [Environment Configuration](#environment-configuration)).
-2. Run the following commands (while in the root directory of the project) to create the virtual environment:
+3. Run the following commands (while in the root directory of the project) to create the virtual environment:
 ```
 cd backend
 ```